elliott-king/creepy-tracker/README.md

   <img alt="website snapshot" src=".github/images/Screen%20Shot%202020-07-16%20at%209.29.38%20AM.png" title="What you might see" />
 </kbd>

-We two seperate methods to uniquely identify the user.
+We use two seperate methods to uniquely identify the user.
 For each, it will keep track of how many times the user has visited, and when the last visit was.
   1. Google's gtag.js
   2. Fingerprinting the user's browser using various methods